lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * No-ACK.
 No-ACK is the simplest SCHC fragment reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this mode does not enhance reliability beyond that offered by the underlying LPWAN technology.
-In the No-ACK mode, the receiver MUST NOT issue ACKs.
+In the No-ACK mode, the receiver MUST NOT issue SCHC ACKs.
 See further details in {{No-ACK-subsection}}.

 * ACK-Always.
 The ACK-Always mode provides flow control using a window scheme.
 This mode is also able to handle long bursts of lost SCHC fragments since detection of such events can be done before the end of the SCHC packet transmission as long as